 Malayalam newspaper’s Kathukal (letters) column attracted me a lot and I started sending letters to this column.
 Immediately after sending letters to the newspapers I eagerly wait for the next day’s paper t

 o see my letters, but nothing published, again I send nothing published.
 This continued for days without any result.
 Days and months passed by, I could not find any result.
-I was really frustrated at that but my passion for newspapers and writings did not stop me there, instead with more care I prepared letters and send.
-One fine morning as usual when I picked up the daily I found my letter printed with my name.
+I was really frustrated at that but my passion for newspapers and writings did not stop me there, instead, with more care, I prepared letters and send.
+One fine morning as usual when I picked up the daily, I found my letter printed with my name.
 I was overjoyed by seeing my name in print that too in one of the major and famous publication called Malayala Manorama.
 (The largest circulated Malayalam daily in Kerala and also the leading and largest circulated vernacular daily in India).
 See below the photocopy of that letter.

 Though after a good number of rejections, that printed letter made me so happy and it made me to write more.
-Again, I jotted down many things in my notebooks under different headings like, short stories, mini stories, poems and prose, etc.
+Again, I jotted down many things in my notebooks under different headings like short stories, mini stories, poems, and prose, etc.

-About that time I heard about a Christian magazine called “Suviseshakan” (Evangelist) published by a well known evangelist from Madurai (Tamil Nadu State).
+About that time I heard about a Christian magazine called “Suviseshakan” (Evangelist) published by a well-known evangelist from Madurai (Tamil Nadu State).
 I thought of sending some of my writings to that magazine and I picked up some of the jottings from my notebook and copied it in a paper and send it to the Editor.
 A week later I received a letter from the editor saying, ‘the story which you send is good and will include it in one of the coming issues, but the song is not up to the mark, but don’t give up, write more ok!!
 Reading the editor’s letter I could not control myself, with joy I jumped up and down.
 My first story is going to see the light of the day, that too in M E Cherian Sir’s Magazine.
 (A word about M E Cherian, lovingly known or called as M E C or Cherian Sir.
 (Before becoming an evangelist, he was a high school teacher, so most of the people called him Sir.).
-Later he become a well known Christian preacher, teacher, songwriter and a poet in the Malayalam language.
-A good number of his Christian melodies are sung by the Malayalee (Keralaites) Christians in their congregations in worships as well as on various other occasions all over the world.
+Later he becomes a well-known Christian preacher, teacher, songwriter and a poet in the Malayalam language.
+A good number of his Christian melodies are sung by the Malayalee (Keralites) Christians in their congregations in worships as well as on various other occasions all over the world.
 He published many books on spiritual subjects).

 This small but great incident in my life encouraged me much.
-This made me to write more.
+This made me write more.
 Again, I send another article, story and a song to Cherian Sir.
-Within a short span I received his reply saying, ‘Your article and story I will publish it in one of the coming issues after a few corrections.
+Within a short span, I received his reply saying, ‘Your article and story I will publish it in one of the coming issues after a few corrections.
 It seems you are more talented in writing articles, think on that line and do write more.
 May God bless.”
 This note of MEC, I read again and again.
 There was no limit for my happiness.